About Stavan Shah

-Stavan Shah is the founder of Vision infinie Photography.
+Stavan Shah is the founder and pricipal photographer at Vision infinie Photography.
 Shah graduated with a Bachelors degree in Business Administration and helped his dad manage his business.
 However, he quickly realized that neither did he enjoy sitting in front of books for hours nor did he like sitting in a cabin handling finances and auditing purchase orders.
 He always loved to travel, interact with different people and explore new places.
 His photographs received a lot of appreciation on social networking sites, but the major boost in self-confidence was when one of his wildlife photographs was awarded with prize in Pixel Photography competition organized by Entrepreneurship Development Institute of India.
 Something that started as a hobby, quickly developed into a passion and within no time he was all set to attain a formal education.
 He successfully completed his Diploma in Photography course at CEPT University in 2011 under the guidance of Prof Parmanand Dalwadi.